brainwagon/postergen/README.md

 *   `!size <width>x<height>`: Sets the size of the output image.
 The default is `1024x1536`.
 *   `!margin <value>`: Sets the margin for the poster.
 The value can be a percentage (e.g., `5%`) or in pixels.
 The default is `5%`.
 *   `!background_color <color>`: Sets the background color of the poster.
 You can use color names (e.g., `white`, `black`) or hex codes (e.g., `#DDDDDD`).
 The default is `white`.
+*   `!background_image <path_to_image>`: Sets an image to be used as the background for the entire poster.
+The image is resized to the full dimensions of the poster, ignoring the original aspect ratio.
+This background is drawn first, and all other content, including the margin, will be placed on top of it.

 **Example:**